Glossary of Terms C-F

 See Hsu or Zodiac Asian.

-The size, position and number of doors of a house are important factors in Feng Shui.
+The size, position, and the number of doors of a house are important factors in Feng Shui.
 The front door is especially significant as if it is the main point of entry for chi.
 It should not be obstructed or too small and should not be positioned to face hostile structures such as crosses or arrows.
 Bathroom and toilet doors should remain closed and doors should not face each other if possible.

 Double-Facing, also Xing Dao Xiang